+ -

 Benefits from the Hadith

-1. The Prophet (may Allah’s peace and blessings be upon him) would provide parables to make meanings clearer and easier to understand.
+1. It was the Prophet's (may Allah’s peace and blessings be upon him) approach to provide parables to make meanings clear and easy to understand.

 2. The Hadīth highlights the hypocrites' hesitancy, doubt, and instability.